omkarcloud/google-maps-scraper/README.md

 - **Multiple Searches**: You can scrape multiple searches in a single run.

-- **Powered by Python**: Our Python Scraper uses parallel processing with Selenium to save you time.
+- **Powered by Python**: Our Python scraper uses parallel processing with Selenium to save you time.

 - **No Subscription.
 One Time Payment**: There is no subscription plan.
 Pay one time, and the scraper is yours forever.
 We also provide updates for 6 months, so the scraper runs seamlessly when Google updates their website.